-This CTN pilot study will assess changes in neurocognitive functioning — the ability to think and reason — over one year in individuals at risk for neurocognitive decline despite virologic suppression of HIV.
-This is a non-interventional study; no experimental treatment will be administered.
+This CTN pilot study assessed changes in neurocognitive functioning — the ability to think and reason — over one year in individuals at risk for neurocognitive decline despite virologic suppression of HIV.
+This was a non-interventional study; no experimental treatment was administered.
 Results of this pilot study may generate important data for future clinical trials aimed at maintaining or improving cognitive functioning in at-risk individuals.

-According to study researchers, HIV has a harmful effect on the central nervous system.
-There is now strong scientific evidence to support that HIV and aging emphasize cognitive decline compared to non-infected persons.
-Despite having viral suppression and an undetectable plasma viral load, a person may still develop HIV associated neurocognitive disorder (HAND).
+According to study researchers, HIV can have a harmful effect on the central nervous system.
+HIV increases age-related cognitive decline compared to people without HIV.
+Despite having viral suppression and an undetectable plasma viral load, a person may still develop HIV-associated neurocognitive disorder (HAND).

 Mild forms of neurocognitive decline may include problems with memory, language, thinking and judgment; though these minor “slips” are generally not severe enough to interfere with day-to-day activities.

-Those most at risk for developing HAND are persons aged 40 years and older who have had a nadir CD4 below 200.
+Among aviremic individuals, those considered most at risk for developing HAND are persons aged 40 years and older who have had a CD4 count below 200.
 In addition to these criteria, to be enrolled in the study, subjects have to have been on a stable ART regimen for at least six months and have an undetectable viral load over the last six months.